 Further, tuition paid for refresher and update courses also qualifies for the tax break.
 If duties or requirements for a job are changed, additional courses will be tax-free.
 After a job’s minimum requirements are met, reimbursements for education that are required by an employer or by law to maintain employees’ present salaries, status, or jobs are tax-free.

 A chart showing the reimbursement amounts from prior years is available.
-Tuition reimbursement is based on PSU rates, regardless of the institution you attend.
+Tuition reimbursement is based on Portland State University rates, regardless of the institution you attend.
 This information is only provided as a guide.
 There is no guarantee that employees will receive these amounts in the future.
-The actual amount of tuition reimbursement that employees receive varies from term to term and from year to year based on the number of requests and the funds available.
+The actual amount of tuition reimbursement employees receive varies from term to term and from year to year based on the number of requests and the funds available.